mantidproject/mantid/docs/source/development/ISISSANSReductionBackend.rst

 *SANSMove*
 ------------

-The :ref:`SANSMove <algm-SANSMove>` algorithm moves a SANS workspace according to the settings in the state object.
+The :ref:`SANSMove <algm-SANSMove>` algorithm moves the instrument component of the SANS workspace according to the settings in the state object.
 Additionally the user can specify the beam centre.
 Note that if the beam centre is also specified in the state object, then the manual selection takes precedence.
 The way we perform a move is highly-instrument